 Graduate students in the Department of Chemistry and Biochemistry are supported by either teaching assistantships (TA) or research assistantships (RA).
 The standard stipend is $22,000 per year for both Research Assistants (RA) and Teaching Assistants (TA).
 In addition to the stipend, graduate assistants in good standing receive a graduate tuition waiver.
 Tuition waivers cover base tuition for NDSU graduate credits.
 Students are responsible for differential tuition, student fees, and tuition for non-graduate level credits taken or Cooperative Education credits.

 Master of Science

-The Master of Science program requires the completion of a total of 30 graduate semester credits with an overall GPA of 3.0 or better.
-This total is comprised of both class work and research credit, but must consist of at least 16 semester credits from letter-graded course work.
-The Ph.D. program requires the completion of a total of 90 graduate semester credits with an overall GPA of 3.0 or better.
-This total is comprised of both class work and research credit, but must consist of at least 27 semester credits from letter-graded course work.
+The Master of Science program requires the completion of 30 graduate semester credits with an overall GPA of 3.0 or better.
+This total is comprised of both class work and research credit, but must include at least 16 semester credits of didactic course work.

 |CHEM 720||Introduction to Chemical Research||2|

 |CHEM 790||Graduate Seminar (second year seminar)||1|

 |Didactic Credits (601-689, 691; 700-789, 791; 800-889 and 891)||16 *|